 The soul goes to Hades (not hell but the unseen) (Acts 2:27).
 The person is said to be in the grave (John 5:28).
 When our Lord Jesus Christ died His spirit went to God (Luke 23:46); His soul went to Hades (not hell but the unseen)(Acts 2:22-32); He, Himself, is said to have been in the tomb during the days He was dead (1 Cor.l5:3,4; Mat.l2:40)

 Failure to understand and believe what the Scriptures teach about death lays a firm foundation for all kinds of speculation about the "after life" ideology.
 Many arguments have been put forward implying the immortality of the soul.
 If the dead are alive somewhere, communication with them is within the realm of the possible.
 If they are actually dead, communication with them is an impossibility.
 The result of these false teachings slanders God and dishonors the Lord Jesus Christ

-Failure to grasp the truth concerning death strikes at the very heart of God’s Plan.
+Failure to grasp the truth concerning death strikes at the very heart of the true gospel.
 Incorrect views concerning death result in wrong views about how God deals with mankind, including the wicked in the future.
 There is no life during death but through Jesus Christ all will ultimately receive fullness of life, that is, immortality.